finos/rune-dsl/documentation/documentation.rst

     output:
        time TimeZone (1..1)

-.. note:: The function syntax has been intentionally modelled onto the type syntax, for instance regarding the use of attributes, to provide a consistent expression of model definitions.

 Conditions
 """"""""""

-Function inputs and the output can be constrained for validation purposes.
-The ``condition`` keyword is used when constraining the inputs only and the ``post-condition`` keyword is used when constraining the output.
-The condition itself is expressed as a logical statement that evaluates to true or false (a.k.a. a *boolean* expression).
+A function's inputs and output can be constrained using *conditions*.
+Each condition is expressed as a logical statement that evaluates to true or false (a.k.a. a *boolean* expression) and can represent:

+* a pre-condition, applicable to inputs only and evaluated prior to executing the function, using the ``condition`` keyword
+* a post-condition, applicable to inputs and output and evaluated after executing the function (once the output is known), using the ``post-condition`` keyword

+Conditions are an essential feature of the definition of a function.
+By constraining the inputs and output, they define the "contract" that this function must satisfy, so that it can be safely used for its intended purpose as part of a process.

+The language features available to express condition statements in functions are exactly the same as those available to express data validation logic, as detailed in the `data integrity`_ section.

 .. code-block:: Haskell